Using nonprofit promotional items to keep children safe

 Rich and his fellow “motorcycle enthusiasts” work hard to raise money and generate awareness for children of abuse.
-They are part of nationwide organization dedicated to “… serv[ing] as advocates to provide strength and stability to families in crisis; and be an answer to the prayer of an abused child or teen for courage, support and protection.”
+They are part of a nationwide organization dedicated to “… serv[ing] as advocates to provide strength and stability to families in crisis; and be an answer to the prayer of an abused child or teen for courage, support and protection.”

 Rich’s GOC chapter in North Carolina has adopted four children this year, though they hope to adopt two to three more come the holiday season.
 Currently those children are between the ages of four and 10 years old, though the group, made up of both men and women protect children up to age 18.

-Not long after signing up, the Mooresville GOC chapter was chosen to receive 250 pens, 500 tattoos for children and a tablecloth with their chapter emblem emblazoned on it, all of which help Rich and the other 17 chapter members carry out their mission.
+Not long after applying, the Mooresville GOC chapter was selected to receive a grant.
+It was used towards 250 pens, 500 tattoos for children and a tablecloth with their chapter emblem emblazoned on it, all of which help Rich and the other 17 chapter members carry out their mission.
 “If you can save one child,” he says, “it’s worth it.”